andrei021/100-days-of-code/r1-log.md

 Completed 5 more exercises in Java Masterclass course on Udemy.
 I really enjoy using methods :sunglasses:

 ### Day 4
-Took one lesson on Udemy about method overloading.
-I also did a "inches to centimeters" converter by using 2 methods: one transforms the inches to feet and remaining inches and the other one takes the previous result and converts it to centimeters.
+• Took one lesson on Udemy about method overloading;
+• I also did a "inches to centimeters" converter by using 2 methods: one transforms the inches to feet and remaining inches and the other one takes the previous result and converts it to centimeters.

 I know I could have done it directly from inches to centimeters but that's not what the exercise asked.
 It 'forced' me to call a method within another method and that obviously has helped me getting a better understanding of methods.

 Coding is fun! :stuck_out_tongue_closed_eyes: